kalamkitty/pands-project/README.md

 ## Table of Contents
 1. Introduction
-    - 1.1 Fisher's Iris data set
+    -  Fisher's Iris data set
 2. Task
 3. analysis.py
-    - 3.1 Libraries used
+    -  Libraries used
-    - 3.2 Summary of variables in a single text file
+      - Summary of variables in a single text file
+        -  Observations
-    - 3.3 Visual representation of data
+    -  Visual representation of data
+        -  Observations
-4. Observations/ Conclusions
+4. Conclusions
 5. References